blambeau/viiite/_posts/2011-08-19-basic-benchmarking.md

 ## Separation of concerns (running vs. analyzing)

 Viiite is designed to make a strong separation of concerns between *running* benchmarks and *analyzing* results.
-The reporting above is actually a shortcut for a longer expression that distinguishes between the two activities:
+In fact, the reporting above is a shortcut for a longer expression that distinguishes between these two activities:

     $ viiite run bench_iteration.rb | viiite report
     +--------+-----------------------------------------------+